developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/usage/index.md

 7. As indicated from the warning, once the update is complete the RS6000 will reboot.
 8. Verify if the update is successful by validating the firmware version in the Device Details screen after the peripheral reconnects.

-##Administration
+##Configuration
-Some features may be controlled through an MDM (mobile device management) solution such as AirWatch or SOTI.
+Some features may be controlled through an MDM (mobile device management) solution, such as AirWatch or SOTI, or a custom application using Zebra's [DeviceCentralMgr CSP](/mx/devicecentralmgr).
 These features include:

-* An option to configure a setting to only allow one device to be paired from each device category: scanner, headset, printer, and payment.
-Once this setting is enabled, if a device is already previously paired and another device of that same category type is being paired, the previously paired device will be automatically unpaired.
+* **Enable/Disable Single Pairing of the Same Device Class**: If enabled, this setting only allows one device to be paired from each device category, such as scanner, headset, printer, or payment.
+If a device is already previously paired and another device of that same category type is being paired, the previously paired device will be automatically unpaired to allow the new device to be paired.
-* A setting that permits the ability to hide the Firmware Update option to prevent firmware updates from taking place.
+* **Enable/Disable Firmware Update Button**: If enabled, this permits the ability to hide the Firmware Update button to prevent firmware updates from taking place.
-* A silent pairing setting that allows to bypass the confirmation prompt during the pairing process.
+* **Enable/Disable Silent Pairing**: If enabled, this allows the confirmation prompt to be bypassed during the pairing process.
-* A setting that prevents the user from accessing the option to turn the Bluetooth radio on or off within Device Central.
+* **Enable/Disable Bluetooth On/Off Option**: If enabled, this prevents the user from accessing the option to turn the Bluetooth radio on or off.
 This option is shown below from the **Scan and Pair** screen by tapping on the top right hamburger menu:
 <br>
 	![img](BT_setting.jpg)
 <br>